10 Magnificent UK Train Journeys Through Seaside Towns, National Parks, and Mountain Peaks

 The route from London Paddington to Penzance takes around five hours during the day or eight hours when you opt for the sleeper.
 The overnight option generally departs at 11:45 PM, but boarding opens at 10:30 PM.
 Choose between a seat or a private cabin, which also permits access to the bar and lounge.
 Consult the schedule, prices, and book your seat online at Great Western Railways (GWR) or The Trainline.

-8. By the Seaside: St Erth to St. Ives
+UK train journey #8: By the Seaside — St Erth to St. Ives

-Another snippy route that proves that you needn’t book the longest train journey to experience some of the most sensational scenery in the United Kingdom.
+Another snippy route that proves that you don’t need to book the longest train journey to experience some of the most sensational scenery in the United Kingdom.
 The line between St. Erth and St. Ives in Cornwall is a mere 10 minutes, and the whole course grants views of the cliffs, islands, and coves that form the Cornish coast.

 Choose to break up your short journey with a stop at Carbis Bay where you can sink your toes in the golden sand and cool down in the turquoise water.
 Once in St. Ives, you can potter around art galleries or hop aboard a boat for a cruise around the headland.
 This is a perfect side trip if you took the Night Riviera Sleeper down to Penzance.